rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 Feoktistow 1990: XXXVI-XXXVIII; Aduškina 2000; Ermuškin 2004).

 Third person singular
-The third person singular distinguishes for number in the nominative singular targetpossessum, such that only the %OzO form can be used for marking it.
-The nominative plural target-possessum marked, on the contrary, is %OnzO in the modern literary language, and therefore identical in form to that of the genitive case, regardless of grammatical number.
-Thus the distinction for number of the possessum is morphologically limited to the explicitly singulative nominative form %OzO, whereas only syntactic context can disambiguate the case and number values of the %OnzO morpheme, which is used to index the 3SG possessor/controller in all other cases except the dative.
-In the dative case the literary standard prescribes the morpheme %Onsteń but in actual publication this form is paralleled with colloquial forms in %OnstO and %Onstenze.
-The latter of these colloquial forms is specifically 3SG and as such it is possible to discover that the %Onsteń form of the literary standard is, in fact, a third-person marker with no transparent indication of number for either the possessor/controller or the target-possessum.
+The third person singular distinguishes for number in the nominative singular targetpossessum, such that only the -OzO form can be used for marking it.
+The nominative plural target-possessum marked, on the contrary, is -OnzO in the modern literary language, and therefore identical in form to that of the genitive case, regardless of grammatical number.
+Thus the distinction for number of the possessum is morphologically limited to the explicitly singulative nominative form -OzO, whereas only syntactic context can disambiguate the case and number values of the -OnzO morpheme, which is used to index the 3SG possessor/controller in all other cases except the dative.
+In the dative case the literary standard prescribes the morpheme -Onsteń but in actual publication this form is paralleled with colloquial forms in -OnstO and -Onstenze.
+The latter of these colloquial forms is specifically 3SG and as such it is possible to discover that the -Onsteń form of the literary standard is, in fact, a third-person marker with no transparent indication of number for either the possessor/controller or the target-possessum.
 Unlike the 1SG and 2SG, the 3SG of the literary language appears to have no limitations with regard to noun